DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Method

-To generate an image using DALL-E, we first need to construct a text prompt $\ell$ describing the desired scene.
+To generate an image using DALL-E, we must first construct a text prompt $\ell$ describing the scene.
 To this end, we use object captions from our object-level representation.
-Although full captions, including their visual characteristics, could be used to generate images with identical objects in the scene, in this work, we only use the nouns describing the object's class and leave including visual characteristics for future work.
+Although full captions, including visual characteristics, could be used to generate images with objects closely resembling the observed ones, in this work, we only use the nouns describing the object's class and leave including visual characteristics for future work.
 Thus, we extract the class of each object from the caption of its object crop, i.e. we extract ``apple'' from ``a red apple on a wooden table''.
 We do this by passing the object captions through the Part-of-Speech tagging model \cite{pos-tagging} from the Flair NLP library \cite{flair}, which tags each word as a noun, a verb, etc. From this list of classes, we construct a prompt that makes minimal assumptions about the scene, to allow DALL-E to arrange it in the most natural way.
-In this work, our experiments are based on tabletop scenes, with observations captured by a camera mounted on a robot's wrist pointing downwards towards the table.
+In this work, our experiments use tabletop scenes, with observations captured by a camera mounted on a robot's wrist pointing downwards towards the table.
 Therefore, we added a ``top-down'' phrase to the prompt to better align the initial and generated images.
-An example prompt we use would be ``A fork, a knife, a plate, and a spoon, top-down'' (as in Fig.~\ref{fig:pipeline}).
+As such, an example prompt we use would be ``A fork, a knife, a plate, and a spoon, top-down'' (as in Fig.~\ref{fig:pipeline}).